 Himari thinks for a moment.
 “Let’s start there.”
 Kasper smiles as she points to a shop selling sakura-themed food.

-We go to a few other stores and stalls, leaving the last shop, having bought everything that we’ll need for our picnic: hanami bento, hanami dango, strawberries, hanami-zake, onigiri, among other things.
-All are traditional foods at a hanami picnic, their color’s with a sakura theme.
+We buy hanami bento, hanami dango, strawberries, hanami-zake, onigiri, among other things.
+All are traditional foods at a hanami picnic.

 “Do you think we’ll find our reserved spot?”
 Kasper asks.